By Liza Burke, Communications Director

 - Permanence.
 Developments will establish a permanent home for the farm and its programs year round.

+Tilth Alliance manages the site and programs, providing hands-on education and volunteer opportunities restoring the natural wetlands habitat and growing food on the small organic farm.
+The Friends of Rainier Beach Urban Farm and Wetlands raises awareness of and support for the farm and engages the community.
 The community has responded in a big way.
-Seattle Tilth manages the site and programs, providing hands-on education and volunteer opportunities restoring the natural wetlands habitat and growing food on the small organic farm.
 More than 2,000 people of all ages have contributed a huge amount of enthusiasm, 18,000 volunteer hours and buckets of sweat.
 The results: 30,000 lbs. of food grown, 26,600 community meals served and 12,464 Good Food Bags distributed to low income families.

 Despite these tremendous successes, facilities at the farm have been woefully inadequate to fulfill the vision.
 The office for programs had been an old, uninsulated shed secured by a standard combination lock.
 Community meals have been cooked on camping stoves.
 The Seattle Parks Foundation took action and led a successful $3 million capital campaign with tremendous support from community members.